NeogitOrg/neogit/CONTRIBUTING.md

 Contributions of all kinds are very welcome.
 If you are planning to implement a larger feature please open an issue prior to minimize the risk of duplicate work, or to discuss some specifics of the feature; such as keybindings.

-`Neogit` draws heavy inspiration from [`Magit`](https://magit.vc/), but aims to be its own thing.
-Many of our features are inspired by `Magit`, such as the branch keybindings.
+Neogit draws heavy inspiration from [Magit](https://magit.vc/), but aims to be its own thing.
+Many of our features are inspired by Magit, such as the branch keybindings.

 ## Architecture